tanaikech/Enhanced-Custom-Function-for-Google-Spreadsheet-using-Web-Apps-as-Wrapper/README.md

 ```

 ## IMPORTANT
+- These sample scripts put the below rows of the formula.
+So when the formula is put to the continuous rows, it might not be able to be used.
+But, this is not the bug.
+Because these sample scripts are the simple sample scripts for confirming this methodology of "the enhanced custom function for Google Spreadsheet using Web Apps as the wrapper".
+So please be careful this.**

 - In the current stage, the maximum execution time of the custom function is 30 seconds.
 [Ref](https://developers.google.com/apps-script/guides/services/quotas) Please be careful this.